marco262/my_wiki/data/dnd/general/equipment.md

 # Wealth

 Wealth appears in many forms in a D&D world.
 Coins, gemstones, trade goods, art objects, animals, and property can reflect your character's financial well-being.
-M embers of the peasantry trade in goods, bartering for what they need and paying taxes in grain and cheese.
-M embers of the nobility trade either in legal rights, such as the rights to a mine, a port, or farmland, or in gold bars, measuring gold by the pound rather than by the coin.
+Members of the peasantry trade in goods, bartering for what they need and paying taxes in grain and cheese.
+Members of the nobility trade either in legal rights, such as the rights to a mine, a port, or farmland, or in gold bars, measuring gold by the pound rather than by the coin.
 Only merchants, adventurers, and those offering professional services for hire commonly deal in coins.

 ## Coinage